-Psychotherapy: CAPS provides individual and couples short-term psychotherapy to FIU students.
-Given the nature of serving a diverse student population, interns have the opportunity to work with clients who are experiencing varying levels of distress and symptomology.
+Individual/Couples Therapy: CAPS provides short-term individual and couples therapy to FIU students.
+Given the nature of serving a varied student population, interns have the opportunity to work with clients who are experiencing varying levels of distress and symptomology.
 Although brief therapeutic services are typically offered, client care is of the utmost importance, and therefore, clinical supervisors encourage interns to learn a wide range of theoretical perspectives and incorporate the applicable tenets into treatment plans and case conceptualizations.
-Interns generally build their caseload during the first part of the fall semester, and then caseload can vary by time of the semester and academic year.
+Interns generally build their caseload during the first part of the Fall semester, and then caseloads can vary by time of the semester and academic year.

-Group Psychotherapy: Interns typically co-facilitate one to two groups per semester with a licensed clinician and receive one hour of group supervision of group therapy biweekly and thirty minutes of one-on-one group therapy supervision weekly for each group they facilitate.
+Group Therapy: Interns typically co-facilitate one to two groups per semester with a licensed clinician.
 A variety of groups are available to students including interpersonal process, CBT, and psychoeducational groups.

 Access Consultation/Crisis Intervention: A component of CAPS' internship training is that all interns provide access consultation services (initial assessment or triage services) on a weekly basis.
-Each access team consists of an intern, two to three staff members, and a staff member designated as team leader.
+Each access team consists of an intern, two to three staff members, and staff members designated as clinical and administrative team leaders.
 On access days, interns will consult regularly with their designated clinical supervisor.
-The level of consultation, although initially high, varies as interns gain competence in crisis interventions throughout the year.
+The level of consultation, although initially high, varies as interns gain competence in initial assessment and crisis intervention skills throughout the year.

-Psychological Assessment: All interns may learn (under close supervision) how to facilitate a psychoeducational intake, administer a remote assessment battery, score, and interpret the administered tests, write an appropriate report, facilitate a feedback session, and advocate for client with Disability Resources Center.
+Psychological Assessment: All interns may learn (under close supervision) how to facilitate a psychoeducational intake, administer an assessment battery, score, and interpret the administered tests, write an appropriate report, facilitate a feedback session, and advocate for client with Disability Resources Center.
 Interns with a moderate to high assessment background (including theoretical and practical training) and/or high interest may have the opportunity to hone their assessment knowledge using assessment batteries and report writing skills.
 These interns will have the opportunity to do screenings with less intensive supervision to foster their clinical independence.